Naturhistoriska/NRM-DNA-lab/doc/github/README.md

 for help.
 After this is done, you can clone using this syntax:

     $ git clone git@github.com:Naturhistoriska/private_repo_example.git

+**Note:** If you clone a public repository, and wish to be able to push changes directly to it (given that you have write permissions), you need to clone the repo using the second method (`git clone git@github.com:`).

 ## Cloning a repository for collaborative work